Doctoral Studies

 Supervisor: A. Hager

-PhD Thesis: “Genetic identification of Greek horse breeds/populations using molecular markers.”
+Thesis: “Genetic identification of Greek horse breeds/populations using molecular markers.”

 Laboratory: Animal Breeding & Husbandry